From Singapore to Kuala Lumpur by Train (2024 Overland Travel Guide)

 There are several trains a day going towards Kuala Lumpur, but direct connection between the two segments is only once a day on the morning schedule.

 However, that train leaves at 8:30am.
 It takes over an hour to get to JB Sentral from the main part of Singapore, and my hostel was located on the east side of town, putting me even further away.
-I’d have to leave at 5:00 or 5:30 am!
+I’d have to leave at 5:00 or 5:30 am to make it on time!
 Generally, I try to be kind to my future self by not planning travel days that start before the sun rises.

 That meant I had to take the afternoon train.
 However, that train didn’t have a connection to the second segment until the next morning.
 So now I’d have to spend the night in Gemas, which honestly has nothing for tourists to do but wait for trains.